DhruvS1213/dwe_user_static/Readme.md

    platforms > android > build > outputs > apk > android-debug.apk

    Install this apk in the device to perform device testing.

+3. The preferred size of device for testing is 1280px x 800px.
+The CSS is designed according to Nexus7_2012 model.
+   Any device with similar dimensions would be a good choice for testing.